daniel-vera-g/tool-documentations/README.md

 Currently this site uses simple a `travis.yml` script and the `npm deploy` command with `gh-pages` to automatically build the page from master.

+## Roadmap/Issues

+To see the current status or report some issues/feature requests use the repository issue tracker.
+There you also can see the features/bug-fixes for the next release(Tagged with the next milestone).

+1. `v1.0.0` will just be the static site with the working documentation.
+2. For `v1.1.0` a full text search over the whole documentation and a dark theme is planned.

 ## Getting Started

 ### Prerequisites